 So, if you are someone with multiple DWI’s, don’t worry if you think you’ll be completely out-of-luck securing over 50 life insurance.

-We may still be able to help you secure the best insurance solution for you and your family.
+I may still be able to help you secure a good insurance solution for you and your family.

 The Application – Over 50 Life Insurance with DWI

 The first part of your life insurance application will include run-of-the-mill questions about your age, marital status, tobacco use, health history, occupation, and hobbies.